onnx/turnkeyml/docs/tools_user_guide.md

     - For example, `--cache-dir ~/my_turnkey_cache` would inform all `Tools` that their results should be placed under `~/my_turnkey_cache`
 1. `tool-one` is the first tool in the sequence, and it must match one of the tool names from the **first tools** list.
 1. `--arg1 value1` is an optional argument passed to `tool-one`.
-    - We know that it is passed to `tool-one`, not globally or to `tool-two`, because syntatically it comes after `tool-one` in the command.
+    - We know that it is passed to `tool-one`, not globally or to `tool-two`, because syntactically it comes after `tool-one` in the command.
     - For example, `--opset 18` is an argument that can be passed to `export-pytorch`.
     - You can learn what optional arguments are supported for each tool by running `turnkey <tool name> -h`.
 1. `tool-two` is the name of the second tool in the sequence.